 One of the online events I’ve been hosting more frequently this year are Twitter parties, so I’d love for you to take part and tweet with me.
 I’ve even established a Twitter Party Calendar for my events and ones for my blogging colleagues.

-Buy a banner ad, hire a blogger as a consultant, book a blogger to speak to your group or organization, take their class/webinar.
+Buy a banner ad, hire a blogger as a consultant or social media manager, book a blogger to speak to your group or organization, take their class/webinar.
 I love to hear it when people recommend me for video work, including videos for Atlanta-area schools:

 Leave a Comment.